Szabolcs Schön: Club career

 In April 2021, Schön signed with FC Dallas.
 He returned to Hungary on 26 August 2022, signing with Fehérvár.

+Bolton Wanderers

+On 2 August 2024 he signed a three year deal with EFL League One club Bolton Wanderers for an undisclosed fee.

+On 5 October 2024, Schön scored his first goal for Bolton when netting the equaliser against Shrewsbury Town in a 2-2 draw at the Toughsheet Community Stadium.

+Győri ETO FC (loan)

+On 1 September 2025, Bolton confirmed that Schön had joined Hungarian side Győr on a season long loan.

 International career

 On 1 June 2021, Schön was included in the final 26-man squad to represent Hungary at the rescheduled UEFA Euro 2020 tournament.
 He took part in two of three group stage matches for Hungary at Euro 2020 where Hungary nearly pulled off the impossible in escaping the group of death with France, Germany, and Portugal.

 He made his debut for Hungary national team on 8 June 2021 in a friendly against Ireland.
 He substituted Ádám Szalai in the 88th minute of a 0–0 draw.